 Antler Hill Village & Winery

-Visitors on a tight schedule will benefit from knowing where to shop.
+Visitors to this Asheville estate on a tight schedule will benefit from knowing where to shop.
 Adjacent to the Biltmore House are a number of boutique shops.
 Among the favorites are the Carriage House, A Christmas Past and the Confectionary.
 Drinks and snacks are also available at the Courtyard Market near the entrance to the shops.
 Visitors to Antler Hill Village will particularly enjoy the Christmas Pop-up Shop.

-The Biltmore Estate offers both casual and upscale dining at Antler Hill Village.
+The Biltmore Estate in Asheville offers both casual and upscale dining at Antler Hill Village.
 Among the nearly 20 options are Cedric’s Tavern, Kitchen Café and the Creamery.
 Other top choices like the Dining Room and Bistro may not be as practical for single day visitors.
-The estate’s Deerpark Restaurant is temporarily closed.
+At this time, the estate’s Deerpark Restaurant is temporarily closed.
+There is no update as to when it will reopen.

 Established in 1985, Biltmore Winery produces a wide range of premium wines.
 The winery offers a number of wine selections, particularly from French varietals.
 Admission to the estate includes complimentary wine tasting.
+However, you must make an advance reservation for the wine tastings.
 Notable recommendations include Biltmore Estate Riesling, White Blend and Pinot Noir.
-A 25 percent sitewide on orders over $100 is offered December 15-21.
+A 25 percent site-wide on orders over $100 is offered December 15-21.

 Where To Stay In Greenville